pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 # Drawing something on the screen

-Let's draw something on the screen, as well as keep the screen open for a few seconds so that we can see what's on it.
+So far, our program is only showing a blank screen.
+Let's draw an image on it.

 ## Waiting

+At the moment, the program opens an window and closes it immediately.
+We should make the window stay open for a bit first.

-To make Python wait a bit, we need to load a library that gives us that ability.
+To make Python wait a bit before ending, we need to load a library that gives us that ability.
 The one we need now is called `time`, and includes code to help us deal with time.
 We can import it like this:

 ```python
 import time